Call to Convention

 an interior life focused on spiritual intimacy and rest in God.
 When this movement is unimpeded,

 our Christian faith can be said to be "contemplative."
-In this workshop, we will explore the
+This workshop will explore the

 Christian contemplative way.
 What is contemplation as understood in the Christian tradition?
 How